Wisconsin Sen. Ron Johnson tests positive for coronavirus

 Johnson, R-Wis., was tested Friday after being exposed to someone who has since tested positive for the virus.
 His office said he feels healthy and is not experiencing symptoms.

+RON JOHNSON'S 'BIG IDEA': DON'T STOP INVESTIGATING TRUMP-RUSSIA PROBE 'UNTIL WE HAVE UNCOVERED THE TRUTH'

+Johnson returned to Washington on Sept.
+29, having been in quarantine for two weeks after being exposed to someone who tested positive earlier in the month.
+He was exposed shortly after returning to the capital, his office said.
+He was then tested Friday, which came back positive.

-Johnson is the third senator to test positive in two days, since it was announced that President Trump had tested positive for the virus early Friday.
+Johnson is the third senator to test positive in two days, since it was announced that President Trump and first lady Melania Trump had tested positive for the virus early Friday.
+Trump was hospitalized at Walter Reed National Military Medical Center late Friday and has since been given a treatment of Remdesivir.

 Fox News' Chad Pergram contributed to this report.